Fluctuating Diffusivity Emerges even in Binary Gas Mixtures: Introduction

-Here, one question arises: are there only two origins for the fluctuating diffusivity?
-In this letter, we demonstrate that there is the third origin for the fluctuating diffusivity by investigating simple gas systems: binary gas mixtures composed of hard spheres with different masses where the fraction of one component is very tiny.
-This system has neither a heterogeneous environment nor conformational degrees of freedom, which are known to be the origins of fluctuating diffusivity.
+Here, one question may arise: are there only two origins of fluctuating diffusivity?
+In this study, we demonstrate that the third origin of fluctuating diffusivity exists by investigating simple gas systems, i.e., binary gas mixtures comprising hard spheres with different masses, in which the fraction of one component is sufficiently small.
+These systems do not possess a heterogeneous environment nor conformational degrees of freedom, which are known to be the origins of fluctuating diffusivity.
 The gas molecules are assumed to be spherical and do not have any internal degrees of freedom.
 They are randomly distributed in space, and there is no spatial correlation.
-Even in such a system, the fluctuating diffusivity causing Brownian yet non-Gaussian diffusion emerges under a specific condition.
-We elucidate that the fluctuating diffusivity in our system originates from a time-scale separation between two relaxation times relating to the velocity of the minor component; the velocity direction relaxation and speed relaxation.
+Even in such systems, the fluctuating diffusivity causing Brownian yet non-Gaussian diffusion emerges under specific conditions.
+We elucidate that the observed fluctuating diffusivity originates from the separation of time scales of two relaxation processes of the minor component; the velocity direction relaxation and speed relaxation.